-In \cref{sec:symmetries}, we discuss the symmetries of the period (not to be confused with the symmetry factors of \cref{sec:number_of_graphs}), and how they are used for the numerical integration. \begin{itemize} \item In \cref{sec:period_symmetries}, we review the symmetries and the Hepp bound, and comment on our programs to compute each of them. \item The number of symmetric graphs is reported in \cref{tab:symmetries}.
-The bulk of the symmetries can be interpreted as twist and/or Fourier split, pure Fourier identities are very rare. \item Our result agrees with earlier publications at lower loop order, but we find slightly more symmetries at higher loop order.
-This is because we systematically use all known variants and combinations of symmetries, which had not been done so far (\cref{sec:symmetries_count}). \item Still, there are cases where the Hepp bound agrees but no explicit symmetry is known for the graphs.
-These cases are rare, compared to the total number of graphs (\cref{tab:symmetries}). \item The tropical Feynman quadrature algorithm \cite{borinsky_tropical_2021} works as anticipated, but the process needs to be fully automated in order to handle our large samples (\cref{sec:numerical_integration}). \item Numerical results agree whenever we expect the graphs to be related by a period symmetry.
+In \cref{sec:symmetries}, we discuss the symmetries of the period (not to be confused with the symmetry factors of \cref{sec:number_of_graphs}), and how they are used for the numerical integration. \begin{itemize} \item In \cref{sec:period_symmetries}, we review the known symmetries and the Hepp bound, and comment on our programs to compute each of them. \item The number of symmetric graphs is reported in \cref{tab:symmetries}.
+The bulk of the symmetries can be interpreted as twist and/or Fourier split.
+Pure Fourier identities are very rare. \item Our result agrees with earlier publications at lower loop order, but we find slightly more graphs related by symmetries at higher loop order than previously assumed.
+This is because we use more combinations of the known symmetries (\cref{sec:symmetries_count}). \item Still, not all cases where the Hepp bound agrees can be explained by known symmetries.
+These cases are rare compared to the total number of graphs (\cref{tab:symmetries}). \item The tropical Feynman quadrature algorithm \cite{borinsky_tropical_2023a} works as anticipated.
+The process has been fully automated in order to handle large sample sizes (\cref{sec:numerical_integration}). \item Numerical results agree whenever we expect the graphs to be related by a period symmetry.
 We use this to improve the accuracy of the numerical results. \end{itemize}

 \FloatBarrier